 1 C Diced Potatoes, Cooked**

-1 C Shredded Reduced Fat Cheese ( I used Reduced Fat Four Cheese Italian)
+1 C Shredded Cheese ( I used an Italian Blend)

 Preheat oven to 350 degrees.
 Spray a 9″ glass pie pan with cooking spray.
 Add eggs and milk to a large mixing bowl and whisk together.
 Add salt, pepper, onion powder, oregano and basil to egg mixture and whisk until uniform.
 Evenly distribute spinach in the sprayed pie pan and layer potatoes on top.
 Sprinkle cheese over spinach and potatoes.
 Pour egg mixture into pie pan.
 Bake in oven for approximately 45 minutes or until quiche is set.